Code-Institute-Submissions/fitipedia/TESTING.md

 #### HTML

 The code was passed through the [W3C](https://validator.w3.org/) validator.
-A number of unavoidable errors were thrown relating to Jinja templating characters, but there were no errors in the HTML itself.
+The validator threw a number of unavoidable errors relating to Jinja templating characters, but there were no errors in the HTML itself.

-The errors mostly relate to bad values with curly brackets inside href attributes denoting a url_for Flask function, and missing HTML start tags on files extending from the base template.
+The errors mostly concern bad values of curly brackets inside href attributes denoting a url_for Flask function, and missing HTML start tags on files extending from the base template.
 As this does not affect the app's functionality, and changing them would actually make performance impossible, no action was taken on these errors.

 ![W3C Validation](/libraries/code_validation/html_validation_w3c.png)